Wildsong/docker-matomo/README.md

 and that causes the browser to send information to Matomo and store it in a database.

+## Configure

+Copy sample.env to .env and edit it.
+Set a static ip address that matches the one used by the reverse proxy.

 ## Deploy

 The folders db and matomo are used by the bitnami dockers